-I couldn't get any of the joints in the pipe work to seal properly.
-Water wasn't just leaking here and there, it was spewing from every single connection.
-The joints to and from the plastic containers were so ineffective I don't want to talk about them any further.
+I couldn't get any of the joints in the pipework to seal properly.
+Water wasn't just leaking here and there; it was spewing from every connection.
+The joints to and from the plastic containers were so ineffective that I don't want to discuss them any further.

-At the end of that first day I sat in back yard looking at all the materials scattered across the floor and said to myself, "what a complete waste of my time and hard-earned money"!
+At the end of that first day, I sat in the back yard looking at all the materials scattered across the floor and said to myself, "what a complete waste of my time and hard-earned money!"

-I went to sleep that night hoping I'd have some kind of "creative-genius" breakthrough in my thinking.
+I went to sleep that night hoping I'd have some "creative-genius" breakthrough in my thinking.

-By the next morning, I had some ideas to work with.
+By the following day, I had some ideas to work with.

 During the second day of construction, my hopes were raised that I might get something that worked, even if it didn't look pretty.
 My plans were based on a single 30-gallon plastic tote.

 Trying to get water flowing from the bottom to the top of the container had been causing many problems with leaks at the joints.
-By reversing the water flow I could do away with the connections to and from the container.
+I could do away with the connections to and from the container by reversing the water flow.
 Pipe from the pump in at the top, holes in the side of the container at the bottom would allow the water to just pour back into the pond.